-In Connecticut all roads lead to the suburbs, but it is taking longer to get there.
-How transportation policy and culture affect how we get around, our lifestyle and the economy.
+In Connecticut all roads lead to the suburbs, but it's taking longer to get there or anywhere else.
+How transportation policy impacts how we get around, the state economy, and its culture.

 Many of Connecticut's 169 towns have a town green, or the remnants of one.
 The green is a town's treasured community icon, often still the place where the community gathers.

 Four Rogers and five Sullivan brothers served together on the USS Juneau in WWII.
-All but one died with 700 shipmates in a U.S. naval disaster, The Navy hid the facts of the loss for 52 years.
+All but one died with 700 shipmates in a U.S. naval disaster.
+The Navy hid the facts behind the loss for 52 years.

 The life and times of Connecticut's most popular media personality ever.
 Bob Steele brightened the mornings of radio listeners for more than 65 years in an unparalleled career.

 The Mashantucket Pequot's World Championship of Indian Song and Dance features Native dance, drumming, singing, craft, and food in the country's biggest powwow.

 USS Nautilus was the first nuclear submarine.
 It proved that nuclear power could boost the power, durability and stealth of subs.
 It was also proof-of-concept for civilian nuclear energy.

 Our love for the suburbs is a defining part of life in the state.
 Connecticut is one of the most highly suburbanized states in the country.
 The suburbs are where we want to be, but at what price?

 Connecticut's farmers helped to build the state, give sustenance to millions, and provide residents with a special sense of place.
 The story of Connecticut agriculture, narrated by Sam Waterston.